Drilling Games and Activities

 C: A man was arrested (by the police).

-As with any activity, the key to making drilling interesting is to keep it meaningful, relevant, short and varied.
+As with any activityAn activity is any part of a lesson which involves students … More, the key to making drilling interesting is to keep it meaningful, relevant, short and varied.
 Giving context helps to keep it meaningful, such as seeing the drilled words or phrases within a dialogue.
 Equally important, drilled items should be relevant to the students.